noodldocs/noodldocs.github.io/nodes/utilities/screen-resolution.md

 # Screen Resolution

-The resolution of the display area in pixels.
+The resolution of the display area in CSS pixels.

 ![](screen-resolution.png)